Realistic Fishing Flies - Mistaken for The Real Thing!

 My Spider has a two page spread in the book

 The funny thing is, when I sat down to enjoy a couple of hours at my art desk, I decided to create my own bug, for the first time, as opposed to simply replicating an existing species.
-Something menacing in appearance, abdomen in the shape of a wasp, eight long hairy probing legs, grasping mouth pincers, beady red eyes, etc. I never could have imagined this fishing lure would be compared to a current or historic specimen.
+Something menacing in appearance, abdomen in the shape of a wasp, eight long hairy probing legs, grasping mouth pincers, beady red eyes, etc. I never could have imagined this fishing fly would be compared to a current or historic specimen.

 There is a tiny midge in the spiders grasp